-Denver Real Estate Market Still Hot, but Cooling
+Denver Real Estate Market Considered Cool

 The bottom line here is that there is still a high level of demand within the local real estate market, even though price growth might be slowing down a bit.

-Housing Inventory Remains Tight
+Housing Inventory is Climbing

-Message to Those Buying a Home in 2018
+Message to Those Buying a Home in 2019 and 2020

 It’s also wise to have your financing arranged ahead of time, before entering the market.
 And that’s an area where we can help you.